Pipelines are increasingly diverse and volume demands uncertain. How can biotech players stay afloat in this changeable manufacturing landscape?

 What’s the right combination?
 Leveraging technology and agile manufacturing

-Different facility types, from large-scale stainless steel fed batch to small scale personalised medicine, can leverage different technologies to cope with these changes – including titer increases, single use, continuous and closed processing, process intensification, PAT, digitalisation and robotics.
+Different facility types, from large-scale stainless steel fed batch to small scale personalized medicine, can leverage different technologies to cope with these changes – including titer increases, single use, continuous and closed processing, process intensification, PAT, digitalization and robotics.

-For example, stainless steel technology platforms offer a high volume output and increase efficiency, whereas single-use technology platforms are lower volume, more flexible and can be localised to a specific market.
+For example, stainless steel technology platforms offer a high volume output and increase efficiency, whereas single-use technology platforms are lower volume, more flexible and can be localized to a specific market.

 - Fast-track project execution